 What’s one trend that excites you?

-As I write this article, we are under a “shelter-in-place” order from governments all around the world and exploring how and when it will be possible to emerge from quarantine.
-With the gravity of the crisis posed by COVID-19, I am more convinced than ever that private industry, academia and the government will unite to drive a new revolution in regenerative medicine.
+As we begin to emerge from the depths of the pandemic, I am more convinced than ever that private industry, academia, and the government will unite to drive a new revolution in regenerative medicine.

-Demand for artificial intelligence, machine learning, workflow automation, dev-ops, blockchain, cyber-security and healthcare solutions that enable digital transformation, augmented analytics, smarter cities for remote living may further catalyse investors to deploy massive amounts of capital to these sectors.
+Additionally, demand for artificial intelligence, machine learning, workflow automation, dev-ops, blockchain, cyber-security and healthcare solutions that enable digital transformation, augmented analytics, and smarter cities for remote living may further catalyze investors to deploy massive amounts of capital to these sectors.

 For example, venture capital funding for telemedicine companies surged in the first quarter of 2020 to $788 million.
-That funding level is more than triple the $220 million telemedicine companies raised in the first quarter of 2019, according to communications and research firm Mercom Capital Group.
+That funding level was more than triple the amount telemedicine companies raised in the first quarter of 2019, according to communications and research firm Mercom Capital Group.

 As the technology and health solutions required to meet the needs of the times accelerate, they will intersect with our personal privacy.
 Lawyers will be asked to come up with tools to balance the needs of society with individual civil liberties.
 I am working with many entrepreneurs to design business models that synergize both missions.